Fujifilm GF 30mm f/3.5 R WR Review

 In Action

-In regards to the focal length which translates to a 24mm lens in full-frame talk, this is probably a tad wider than what I would prefer but at the same time, this is what makes it such a versatile option as you can easily get away cropping your images in post-processing.
-Especially if you use any of the 100-megapixel GFX cameras.
+Regarding the focal length, which translates to a 24mm lens in full-frame terms, this is probably a tad wider than what I would prefer.
+However, at the same time, this is what makes it a versatile option, as you can easily crop your images in post-processing, especially if you use any of the 100-megapixel GFX cameras.

-Ideally, I wish Fujifilm would take out a page from Hasselblads book and release a 38mm f/2.5.
-This focal length would be more up my alley and the faster f-stop would allow for more creative control shooting with a narrow depth of field.
+Ideally, I wish Fujifilm would take out a page from Hasselblad’s book and release a 38mm f/2.5.
+This focal length would be more up my alley, and the faster f-stop would allow for more creative control, enabling me to shoot with a shallower depth of field.

 The Fujifilm GF 30mm f/3.5 R WR shown on the Fujifilm GFX100 II